 In September 2018 Kipple Arcadia, the band's debut album, was released to critical acclaim (see press quotes below).
 The band quickly followed this with Music for Megastructures in April 2019 - an ambitious electronic score that was very well received and grew their fanbase significantly.

 In November 2018 the Lily, Gordon and Dickson visited Normany in France at the invitation of James Sanger (Keane, Dido, U2, Brian Eno, among others) where they wrote several songs which become the 2019 double A-side I Never Knew/Tigers In The Street.

 2019 saw the band's sound evolve from reverb-laden soundscapes to a much more immediate, punchy approach with a greater emphasis on Lily's voice and the lyrics she and Gordon have been working on.
-Dickson Telfer decided to leave the band and focus on his other projects, so from 2020 Lily and Gordon will be writing and performing under the moniker Post Coal Prom Queen; they'll be playing the L-space back catalogue and new material at live shows.
+From 2020 Lily and Gordon will be writing and performing under the moniker Post Coal Prom Queen; they'll be playing the L-space back catalogue and new material at live shows.

 2020 will see the release of Feed The Engines! and an accompanying tour which will take the band to London, Tokyo, Carlisle, Glasgow and Edinburgh.